MovingBlocks/TempDoc/Home.md

 These pages offer more advanced insight into specific features of the game are architected and why

-   * [[AppletArchitecture]] - structure of the applet version of the game and related info
+   * [[Applet Architecture]] - structure of the applet version of the game and related info
-   * [[BlockArchitecture]] - development overview of our Block system (pending changes needed to make the game work in an applet again)
+   * [[Block Architecture]] - development overview of our Block system (pending changes needed to make the game work in an applet again)
-   * [[ShapeArchitecture]] - defining 3D meshes via definitions in Groovy!
+   * [[Shape Architecture]] - defining 3D meshes via definitions in Groovy!
-   * [[EntitySystemArchitecture]] - describes the structure and usage of the entity system
+   * [[Entity System Architecture]] - describes the structure and usage of the entity system